Krillh/Airzlinshire/Majik/Elements/Light Majik.md

 Combinations:
 - Light majik + [[Dark Majik]] => [[Gray Majik]]

-Light Majik specializes in precise production and release of heat and light.
-Light Majik can neutralize [[Dark Majik]] and vice versa.
+Light Majik specializes in precise manipulation and collection of heat energy and light in small quantities.
+This looks like heating up a small object or making a rock glow.